A guide to tropicalizations

 Similarly, we prove the second claim.
 The claim holds on the generic fibre and hence it is enough to show that a Cartier divisor $\Dcal$ on $\tdop \times_{K^\circ} \pdop^N_{K^\circ}$ which is trivial on the generic fibre $T \times_K \pdop^N_{K}$ is trivial on $\tdop \times_{K^\circ} \pdop^N_{K^\circ}$.
 This is done as above replacing $K$ by the unique factorization domain $\Ocal(T)=K[M]$ and using $K[M]^\times=\{\lambda \chi^u \mid u \in M, \, \lambda \in K^\times\}$.

 \begin{rem} \rm It was pointed out to the author by Qing Liu and C. P\'epin that the second claim holds more generally for any integral normal scheme $\Xcal$ instead of $\pdop^N_{K^\circ}$.
-Their argument is as follows: The injectivity of the pull-back homomorphism follows from the existence of a section for the second projection.
-To prove surjectivity, we may assume that $\Xcal$ is affine by using the same argument as for injectivity.
-Moreover, we may assume that $\Xcal$ is noetherian by the descent argument in \cite{EGA IV}, Proposition 8.9.1.
-Then the claim follows from Corollaire 21.4.13 in the list of Errata and Addendum in \cite{EGA IV}. \end{rem}
+Their argument is as follows: Injectivity follows from the existence of a section for $p_2$.
+It remains to prove surjectivity.
+Let $\xi$ be the generic point of $\Xcal$ with residue field $\kappa(\xi)$.
+Then the fibre $(\tdop \times_{{K^\circ}} \Xcal)_\xi$ is isomorphic to the split torus $T_{\kappa(\xi)}$ and hence the restriction of any line bundle on $\tdop \times_{{K^\circ}} \Xcal$ to this fibre is trivial.
+We conclude that it is enough to show that pull-back with respect to the second projection $p_2$ gives an isomorphism from the group of Cartier divisors of $\Xcal$ onto the group of those Cartier divisors of $\tdop \times_{{K^\circ}} \Xcal$ whose restriction to $(\tdop \times_{{K^\circ}} \Xcal)_\xi$ is zero.
+Injectivity follows again from the existence of a section for $p_2$.
+Moreover, this shows that surjectivity is a local question on $\Xcal$ and so we may assume $\Xcal$ affine.
+By the descent argument in \cite{EGA IV}, Proposition 8.9.1, we may assume that $\Xcal$ is noetherian.
+Then surjectivity follows from Proposition 21.4.11 in the list of Errata and Addendum in \cite{EGA IV}.